EWA Bootcamp Lithuania 2025

 Want to be a mentor?

 We invite you to join us as experienced professionals who want to contribute to the success of increasing the engagement of women entrepreneurs in the agrifood sector.
-Mentors joining the programme will have the opportunity to:
+Mentors joining the Bootcamp will have the opportunity to:

 • Get to know some of the most talented agrifood innovators in Lithuania.

-If you are interested in being a mentor, please contact edita@agrifood.lt by 7 June.
+If you are interested in being a mentor, please contact edita@agrifood.lt by 20 June.

 EWA programme course